Forms and levels of material reception conditions

 Nikola Kovačević

 Asylum seekers staying in centres have the right to material reception conditions including accommodation, food, clothing and a cash allowance.[1]
-The new Asylum Act introduced in 2018 the possibility of a cash allowance for personal needs.[2]
-However, cash allowance has been granted rarely according to the author’s knowledge, and such practice was reported by beneficiaries of AC in Krnjača in 2022 several times.
-They outlined that cash assistance of around 4,000 dinars (34 EUR) was monthly provided to families and vulnerable applicants who are usually applicants who have serious medical conditions.
-It was not possible to determine how many cash allowances were distributed in 2022.
+Since 2018, the new Asylum Act provides for the possibility of a cash allowance for personal needs.[2]
+However, cash allowances have rarely been granted according to the author’s knowledge, and such practice was reported by beneficiaries of AC in Krnjača in 2022 only few times, while in 2023 no allowance was granted.[3]
+They explained that cash assistance of around 4,000 dinars (EUR 34) was monthly provided to families and vulnerable applicants, usually those with serious medical conditions.

-Persons seeking asylum and accommodated at an Asylum Centre or a reception centre do not have the right to access social welfare.
-This remains a possibility for persons staying in private accommodation.[3]
-Social assistance in these cases shall take the form of a monthly cash allowance provided that the person is not accommodated in an Asylum or Reception Centre and that they and the members of their family have no other income, or that this income is below the legally prescribed threshold for establishment of the amount of social allowance.
-The Decision on Social Assistance sets down the following monthly amounts:[4]
+Persons seeking asylum and accommodated at an Asylum or a Reception Centre do not have the right to access social welfare.
+This remains a possibility for persons staying in private accommodation.[4]
+Social assistance in these cases shall take the form of a monthly cash allowance provided that the person is not accommodated in an Asylum or Reception Centre and that they and the members of their family have no other income, or that this income is below the legally prescribed threshold for the establishment of the amount of social allowance.
+The Decision on Social Assistance sets out the following monthly amounts:[5]

 [2] Article 50(2) Asylum Act.